MarilynTucker13/marilyn0930xoxo/README.md

 - 💞️ I’m looking to collaborate on ...🤭
 - 📫 How to reach me: lovethelifeyoulive0930@gmail.com/ LinkedIn: Marilyn Tucker
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: Born in Thailand, and raised in Japan.
-My family in the states.
+My family is in the states.
 I speak Japanese and English.
 (A little bit Korean and Chinese too!)

 <!---
 marilyn0930xoxo/marilyn0930xoxo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.